 The main voice cast returned, led by Yuki Kaji who voices both Meliodas and Zeldris.
 The voice acting in The Seven Deadly Sins franchise has always been spot on, and the Cursed by Light movie is no exception.
 Two new characters were introduced – Dhalia and Dubs, voiced by Yuuichi Nakamura and Shinichiro Kamio respectively.

 Warning: Spoilers ahead

 While the story definitely feels like a Seven Deadly Sins continuation, in some parts the movie was moving too quickly.
 81 minutes of run-time probably weren’t enough to present everything the creators wanted to.
 Despite that, there are not many loose ends in the story, and it feels quite finished.
-However, the post-credits scene definitely leaves the door open for a potential continuation or a spin-off, perhaps even something that connects to The Four Horsemen of the Apocalypse sequel.
+However, the post-credits scene definitely leaves the door open for a potential continuation or a spin-off, perhaps even something that connects to The Four Knights of the Apocalypse sequel.

 Going Forward After the War

 The movie spends a lot of time focusing on the characters’ interpersonal relationships.
 And it does a pretty decent job of it.
 Meliodas and Zeldris’ relationship is in the spotlight, and we see them making amends.
 Gelda is present as well, and it’s quite lovely seeing more of her since she wasn’t a part of the original lineup.
 The future is a common theme with the main cast, and it seems like everyone has grand plans for the rest of their lives.
 Escanor is still present in their hearts, and it’s quite touching to see how he won’t be forgotten.